ivankocienski/PlaceCal-Handbook/secretaries.md

 # Secretary Guide

-Secretaries are the human face of PlaceCal, who work with resident-led partnerships to support neighbourhood organisations publish their information.
-Secretaries can be thought of as "neighbourhood curators": working with local organisations and partnerships they decide which information goes on the PlaceCal neighbourhood websites they manage.
+Secretaries are the human face of PlaceCal.
+These people work with the resident-led partnerships to support neighbourhood organisations to publish their information.
+They can be anyone but they are usually nominated by the commissioner who supports PlaceCal locally.

+They can be thought of as "neighbourhood curators": working with local organisations and partnerships to decide what information needs be listed on the PlaceCal neighbourhood websites they manage.
+They are comfortable with using the commonplace technologies that PlaceCal runs on – Google Calendar and Microsoft Excel for example.

-Secretaries manage the news and information for the PlaceCal neighbourhood, create and update Places, Partners and Calendars, and create user accounts for the relevant people in those organisations.
+Secretaries manage the news and information for the PlaceCal neighbourhood.
+They create and update Places, Partners and Calendars, and create user accounts for the relevant people in those organisations.
 They're available on the phone or by email for one-to-one local support.

 The Secretary Guide has the following sections: